accordproject/apap/templatemark.md

 ## Semantic Elements of Agreement Templates
 Now, let us turn to the format for an agreement template.
 Agreement templates are a superset of agreements, in that a (degenerative) agreement template is simply a hardcoded agreement, absent all variables.

+There are **many** commercial products for producing agreements from templates (see *Additional Resources* for a selection).
+Most are broadly similar in terms of features and semantics, however there is no universally adopted system for exchanging templates, which has resulted in a fragmented eco-system and issues of vendor lock-in, and lack of future-proofing the (considerable) investment required to build templates.

-> Note: This syntax/semantics is heavily inspired by [Handlebars](https://handlebarsjs.com/guide/builtin-helpers.html), so you may want to review that.
+> Note: This example syntax/semantics for tempates is heavily inspired by [Handlebars](https://handlebarsjs.com/guide/builtin-helpers.html), so you may want to review that.

 ### Template Safety
 An explicit goal of the agreement template format is that we should be able to statically validate (potentially compile) the logic of a template, ensuring that all variable references and formula usage is valid and that if the template is presented with valid data it is guaranteed to produce valid output.
 This contrasts with many current template technologies which fail in unpredictable ways, due to bugs in the template syntax/expressions, or invalid assumptions about the shape of incoming data.
 For example, if a contract attribute has been marked as optional the template must include appropriate guards to handle cases where the contract attribute is missing.